-Personal counseling is available to students through the Office of Student Services.
+Personal and confidential counseling is available free of charge to students through the Office of Student Services.
 Referral to local counseling and assistance resources is available upon request by the student.

-Student Services provides alcohol and substance abuse education programs as a resource to students, staff and faculty.
-Topics include the disease concept of alcoholism, effects of alcohol and other drugs, drinking and driving and responsible decision-making regarding the use of addictive drug and treatment options.
-The alcohol and drug education program is not a treatment program; rather it emphasizes education, intervention and support.
+Student Services provides alcohol and substance abuse education as a resource to students, staff and faculty upon request/need.
+Topics include the disease concept of alcoholism, effects of alcohol and other drugs, drinking and driving, responsible decision-making regarding use and treatment options available.
+The alcohol and drug education provided is not a treatment program; rather it emphasizes education, intervention and support.
 Assessments (general) are provided.
-Students who need further drug and alcohol counseling/intervention will be referred to outside services.
+Students who need drug and alcohol counseling/intervention that is beyond the scope of what the university provides will be referred to outside services.
+The use of outside resources may incur charges to the student that are independent of Lincoln Memorial University.